garethjmsaunders/digital-code-style-guide/t4-names.md

 ## 3. Page layouts

 Page layouts are used to standardise the appearance of content on your page.
-Page layout names:

-Use a [BEM](http://getbem.com/naming/)-like naming convention which splits components' classes into three groups:
+Use a [BEM](http://getbem.com/naming/)-like naming convention that splits components' classes into three groups:

 * Block: The root of the component (e.g. external website, school website, etc.).
 * Element: A component part of the block (e.g. homepage, content page, etc.).